gohugoio/hugo/content/getting-started/configuration.md

 ## Environmental Variables

-In addition to the 3 config options already mentioned, website configuration can be accomplished through operating system environment variables.
+In addition to the 3 config options already mentioned, configuration key-values can be defined through operating system environment variables.

 For example, the following command will effectively set a website's title on Unix-like systems: